Rigidity of saddle loops: Introduction

 \subsection{Rigidity of Poincaré maps}

 We now turn to the problem of classifying Poincaré first return maps.
 For a loop germ $\mathbb{L}$ as above, consider an associated Poincaré map

-Following {\cite{IlyaDu}}, we observe that the lift of $P$ to the logarithmic chart $x=\ee^{-z}$ defines a {\tmem{Dulac germ}}:\ a holomorphic function $p$ on a quadratic standard domain and having a formal asymptotic expansion in the pol-exp scale,
+Following~\cite{IlyaDu}, we observe that the lift of $P$ to the logarithmic chart $x=\ee^{-z}$ defines a {\tmem{Dulac germ}}:\ a holomorphic function $p$ on a quadratic standard domain and having a formal asymptotic expansion in the pol-exp scale,

 where $a>0$, $b\in\mathbb{C}$, $P_{k}\in\mathbb{C}[z]$ and $\{\lambda_{k}\}_{k}$ is an increasing sequence of positive real numbers.
 We denote by $\Dulac$ the group of Dulac germs and by $\widehat{\Dulac}$ is its {\tmem{formal}} counterpart, consisting in all formal pol-exp series as above.
-One fundamental fact, also due to Ilyashenko, is that the {\tmem{Taylor map}} $\Tay:\Dulac\rightarrow\widehat{\Dulac}$, which associates to each Dulac germ its asymptotic expansion, is injective.
-We refer to Section \ref{subsec:ramified-var} for detailed statements.
+One fundamental fact, also due to Y.~Ilyashenko, is that the {\tmem{Taylor map}} $\Tay:\Dulac\rightarrow\widehat{\Dulac}$, which associates to each Dulac germ its asymptotic expansion, is injective.
+We refer to Section \ref{subsec:ramified-var} for detailed statements. \begin{rem} We note that M.~Yeung~\cite{MYeung} recently identified a gap in {} Ilyashenko's proof of Dulac's problem.
+However, this does not affect the results used in the present paper, since we only deal with purely hyperbolic polycycles. \end{rem}

 In order to characterize the Dulac germs originating from Poincaré maps of saddle loops, we consider the so-called {\tmem{functional variation operator}} $\tmop{var}:\Dulac\rightarrow\Dulac$,

 where $[a,b]=a^{-1}b^{-1}ab$ is the commutator operator and $\tau$ is the translation map $z\mapsto z+2\pi\ii$ (also seen as an element of $\Dulac$).
 We say that a Dulac germ $d\in\Dulac$ is {\tmem{unramified}} (noted $d\in\U$) if